genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 #.
 If reads are trimmed at 3’ low-quality bases before alignment, they will
    have different read lengths resulting in different 3’ mapping coordinates.

-The app also takes into account interchromosomal read pairs.
+The application also takes into account interchromosomal read pairs.

 In such cases, when the distance between two mapped mates differs from the internally estimated fragment length, including mates mapping to